 POSSIBLE CONFLICTS & SOLUTIONS

 If an opossum has taken up residence under your home or shed, the first step is to encourage the opossum to move on with mild harassment techniques.
-Place loose leaves or loose straw in the entranceway of the den, place items with a human scent (i.e. old shoes or dirty socks) at least two feet away from and not blocking the entrance to the den, or turn a radio on a few feet from the entrance to the den.
+Place loose leaves or loose straw in the entranceway of the den, place items with a human scent (e.g., old shoes or dirty socks) at least two feet away from and not blocking the entrance to the den, or turn a radio on a few feet from the entrance to the den.
 The opossum should move on in a day or so, but this depends on how quickly she can find a safe replacement den nearby.

-If an opossum has entered your house or a building, these slow moving animals can be guided out with a broom to gently nudge them along to an open door.
+If an opossum has entered your house or a building, these slow-moving animals can be guided out with a broom to gently nudge them along to an open door.

 If an opossum is seen in a yard or neighborhood, the best thing to do is to be patient since she will most likely move on within a short time without the need for human intervention.

 While it is not common for opossums to raid garbage cans or gardens, you should discourage visits by opossums and other urban wildlife by purchasing trash containers with secure lids or using bungee cords to secure trash container lids, and picking up food bowls if your pets have been fed outdoors.
-Click here to go to our links and resources page to find vendors that sell critter proof garbage containers.

 PUBLIC HEALTH CONCERNS